Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Introduction

-Our key insight that we study in this paper is that this transmission can be modeled as a convolution of the original audio signal with the room-dependent \emph{room impulse response} (RIR), which describes the transmission of an acoustic signal from the loudspeaker to the microphone (see Figure~\ref{fig:overview} for an illustration) where the RIR depends on various factors~\cite{allen-1979-image}.
+Our key insight that forms the basis of this paper is that this transmission can be modeled as a convolution of the original audio signal with the \emph{room impulse response}~(RIR), which describes the alterations of an acoustic signal by the transmission via loudspeaker to the microphone (see Figure~\ref{fig:overview} for an illustration), where the RIR depends on various factors~\cite{allen-1979-image}.
 In practice, it is nearly impossible to estimate an exact RIR without having access to the actual room.
 Therefore, robust adversarial examples need to take a range of possible RIRs into account to increase the success rate.
-Nevertheless, we show that for a successful attack, it is not necessary to acquire precise knowledge about the attack setup.
-Instead, a generic adversarial example is enough, provided that it is optimized for a large range of possible room setups.
+Nevertheless, we show that for a successful attack, it is not necessary to acquire precise knowledge about the attack setup; instead, a generic adversarial example computed for a large variety of possible rooms is ~enough.

-\textbf{Robust Adversarial Examples.} The first adversarial audio examples that are imperceptible by humans even if they know the target transcription have been described by Carlini and Wagner~\cite{carlini2018audio}.
+\textbf{Robust Adversarial Examples.} The first adversarial audio examples imperceptible to humans, even if they know the target transcription, have been described by Carlini and Wagner~\cite{carlini2018audio}.
 Other approaches~\cite{Schoenherr2019,qin-19-robust} have been successful at embedding most changes below the human threshold of hearing, which makes them much harder to notice.
-On the downside, none of these attacks were successfully demonstrated when played over the air and the adversarial examples need to be fed directly into the ASR system.
+On the downside, none of these attacks were successfully demonstrated when played over the air as the adversarial examples need to be fed directly into the ASR system.